TedHusted/awake/awake.md/awake.md

 The SI generated anchor leans forward slightly, her voice, rich and measured.
 The pauses between segments feel calculated, almost human — but not quite.
 It’s easy to forget you’re not watching a natural person until you notice the perfectly even cadence, absence of hesitations, and some other subtle errors.

-Selected topics include graphics, animations, and video segments that emphasize key points.
+Selected topics include graphics, animations, and reel segments that emphasize key points.
 After each segment, the newscaster pauses, in case more information is required.
 POTUS often asks followup questions during the brief.
 Nexus is also linked to the president’s phone in case there are followup questions between briefings.

 Segments include Quebec’s latest bid to secede from Canada, border security, Cháoxiǎn automating more jobs to reduce costs, and Greta Thunberg’s appointment as Prime Minister of Sweden.